cucumber/docs/content/docs/community/contributing.md

 gem update cucumber
 ```

-If you are certain you have found a bug, just register a ticket with the relevant project.
+If you are certain you have found a bug, register a ticket with the relevant project.
 We have added issue templates on GitHub to help you provide the relevant information.
 If you're not sure, please [get in touch](/docs/community/get-in-touch).

 ## Help us help you